Last Updated:

 Each Midi Channel also has its Inspector Panel.

-This covers the common paramters which are the same SysEx for any of the Melody Block, Bass Block or the Chord Block.
+This covers the common parameters which are the same SysEx for any of the Melody Block, Bass Block or the Chord Block.

 Works on any of the 16 midi channels that is assigned in Cubase, the controls send SysEx messages & 1 Midi CC's.